Local-global principle and integral Tate conjecture for certain varieties: Chow sheaves and the filtrations on cohomology

-\begin{thm} Let $X$ be a smooth projective $3$-fold over an algebraically closed field.
-Assume that $X$ is separably rationally connected in codimension $1$.
-Then all the filtrations on $H^{3}(X, \ZZ_\ell)$ introduced in Definition \ref{def:filtration} equal the whole cohomology group:
+Combined with Theorem \ref{thm:image_sheaf}, this implies the following. \begin{thm} Let $X$ be a smooth projective $3$-fold over an algebraically closed field.
+Fix a prime number $\ell$ different from the characteristic of $k$.
+Assume that $X$ is separably rationally connected in codimension one.
+Then the following subgroups on $H^{3}_\et(X, \ZZ_\ell)$ introduced in Definition \ref{def:filtration} equal the whole cohomology group:

 \end{thm}